dapr/samples/knative-distributed-calculator/README.md

 ### Configure DNS

 This sample was tested with real DNS.
-In this case, you need to take External IP address from previous step and add to your DNS wildcard `A` record (e.g. `*.knative.example.com`).
+In this case, you need to take the External IP address from the previous step and add it to your DNS wildcard `A` record (e.g. `*.knative.example.com`).

 ### Direct Knative to use that domain